udayakirang09-byte/codefinchtwo/PLATFORM_WORKFLOW_REFERENCE.md

 1. **Class Fee Configuration**: Define subjects they teach with per-class fees
 2. **Schedule Setup**: Create time slots showing when they're available
+3. **Payment Setup**: Configure UPI ID to receive payments
-3. **Media Upload** (optional): Upload profile photo/video for approval
+4. **Media Upload** (optional): Upload profile photo/video for approval

-**Visibility Rule**: Teachers appear in Find Mentors ONLY if they have both subjects AND time slots configured.
+**Visibility Rule**: Teachers appear in Find Mentors ONLY if they have subjects AND time slots AND UPI payment method configured.

 ---